yun-vis/fhstp-bcc-csharp/pages/performance.md

     Console.WriteLine("Running methods asynchronously on multiple threads.");
     Task taskA = new Task(MethodA);
     taskA.Start();
+    // Task.Run(action) internally uses the default TaskScheduler, which means it always offloads a task to the thread pool.
+StartNew(action), on the other hand, uses the scheduler of the current thread which may not use thread pool at all!
+This can be a matter of concern particularly when we work with the UI thread!
     Task taskB = Task.Factory.StartNew(MethodB);
     Task taskC = Task.Run(new Action(MethodC));
+    // Task taskC = Task.Factory.StartNew(A, CancellationToken.None, TaskCreationOptions.DenyChildAttach, TaskScheduler.Default);
     Console.WriteLine($"{timer.ElapsedMilliseconds:#,##0}ms elapsed.");
 }
 ```